fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 Hazards, like enemies, can attack the PCs, and they’re very simple to run, so you might be tempted to use them often.
 This isn’t necessarily a bad instinct, but keep this in mind: hazards can’t be attacked or taken out like enemies can.
 This might mean that the hazard stays in play for the entire scene, continually causing the PCs stress that they can’t mitigate effectively.
 There are a few ways you can offset this, should you wish to.

 First, you could make a hazard situational.
-The <em class="aspect">Machine-Gun Turret</em> will attack, but only when the PCs are in the hallway.
-The <em class="aspect">Lone Sniper</em> will try to pick people off, but there’s a lot of cover that can confound her sight lines.
-Giving the PCs actions they can take to avoid being attacked by hazards can make for interesting, complex tactical scenes, particularly when the PCs must <em>leave</em>their safe spots in order to accomplish their goals.
+The <em class="aspect">Machine-Gun Turret_ will attack, but only when the PCs are in the hallway.
+The <em class="aspect">Lone Sniper_ will try to pick people off, but there’s a lot of cover that can confound her sight lines.
+Giving the PCs actions they can take to avoid being attacked by hazards can make for interesting, complex tactical scenes, particularly when the PCs must _leave_their safe spots in order to accomplish their goals.
 Difficult decisions can be a lot of fun.

 Second, you could let the PCs overcome a hazard.
-Maybe they can shut off the <em class="aspect">Machine-Gun Turret</em> by getting to the control panel.
-Perhaps that <em class="aspect">Whirling Spike Apparatus</em>will stop whirling if they jam a giant piece of metal in it.
+Maybe they can shut off the <em class="aspect">Machine-Gun Turret_ by getting to the control panel.
+Perhaps that <em class="aspect">Whirling Spike Apparatus_will stop whirling if they jam a giant piece of metal in it.
 To disable a hazard, you must first take a risk, putting yourself (or someone else) in some kind of danger, and then roll an overcome action against passive opposition equal to the hazard’s rating.
 So, you have to run down the hallway guarded by the machine guns in order to get to the control panel you can use to shut them off, or you have to get dangerously close to the whirling spikes in order to jam the hunk of metal into the apparatus.

 Third, you could let the PCs turn a hazard into an enemy under the right circumstances.
 This requires a risk, and often requires time or an overcome roll.
-Maybe the PCs just really want to blow up that <em class="aspect">Machine-Gun Turret</em>, but the turret is behind a metal shield.
+Maybe the PCs just really want to blow up that <em class="aspect">Machine-Gun Turret_, but the turret is behind a metal shield.
 Hacking a console to disable the shield—a console that’s in the hallway it’s firing on—could transform the machine gun from hazard into threat, letting the PCs attack it.
-If a PC is willing to run right at that <em class="aspect">Distant Sniper</em>, spending an exchange and drawing her fire, he could actually attack her in single combat, as a hitter rather than a hazard.
+If a PC is willing to run right at that <em class="aspect">Distant Sniper_, spending an exchange and drawing her fire, he could actually attack her in single combat, as a hitter rather than a hazard.
 This is similar to simply disabling a hazard, but requires the PCs to take an extra step.
 It can be more exciting, but it takes more time and effort on the PCs’ part.

 ### Blocks

 Where hazards exist to hurt the PCs, blocks prevent them from doing things they want to do.
-Blocks <em>can</em> cause stress, though they don’t always.
+Blocks _can_ cause stress, though they don’t always.
 The chief difference between blocks and hazards is that blocks don’t take actions, while hazards do.
 Blocks provide passive opposition in certain circumstances, and can threaten or cause harm if not heeded.

 Like hazards, blocks have a name and a skill rating, and the name is both a skill and an aspect.
 Unlike hazards, a block’s skill rating shouldn’t be much higher than one step above the PCs’ highest skill rating; otherwise, things can get frustrating quickly.
 A block can have a Weapon rating as high as 4, but it doesn’t need to have one.
 Here are some examples:

-> Fair (+2) <em class="aspect">Chain Link</em><em class="aspect"> Fence</em>
+> Fair (+2) <em class="aspect">Chain Link_<em class="aspect"> Fence_

-Good (+3) <em class="aspect">Vat of Acid</em>, Weapon:4
+Good (+3) <em class="aspect">Vat of Acid_, Weapon:4

-Great (+4) <em class="aspect">Animate Statue</em>, Weapon:1
+Great (+4) <em class="aspect">Animate Statue_, Weapon:1

 Blocks only come into play under specific circumstances.
-A <em class="aspect">Vat of Acid</em> only matters when someone tries to cross it or gets thrown into it.
-A <em class="aspect">Chain Link Fence</em> only affects someone who tries to get past it.
-The <em class="aspect">Animate Statue</em> only prevents entry into a specific room.
+A <em class="aspect">Vat of Acid_ only matters when someone tries to cross it or gets thrown into it.
+A <em class="aspect">Chain Link Fence_ only affects someone who tries to get past it.
+The <em class="aspect">Animate Statue_ only prevents entry into a specific room.

 Blocks don’t attack and don’t have a turn in the initiative order.
 Instead, whenever a block would interfere with someone’s action, they’ll have to roll against the block’s rating as passive opposition.
-If the block can’t cause harm, like if it’s a <em class="aspect">Chain Link Fence</em>, it simply prevents the PC from taking the action they wanted to.
-If it can cause harm—like if it’s a <em class="aspect">Vat of Acid</em>—and the PC fails to overcome the block, the PC takes a hit as if the block attacked the PC, and the PC failed to defend by the same margin by which it failed to overcome the block.
+If the block can’t cause harm, like if it’s a <em class="aspect">Chain Link Fence_, it simply prevents the PC from taking the action they wanted to.
+If it can cause harm—like if it’s a <em class="aspect">Vat of Acid_—and the PC fails to overcome the block, the PC takes a hit as if the block attacked the PC, and the PC failed to defend by the same margin by which it failed to overcome the block.

 Also, characters can try to force someone into a block as an attack.
 If you do this, you’ll roll to attack as normal, but add a Weapon rating equal to half the block’s Weapon rating (rounded down, minimum 1).
-So, anyone trying to cross the <em class="aspect">Vat of Acid</em>would need to beat Good (+3) opposition.
+So, anyone trying to cross the <em class="aspect">Vat of Acid_would need to beat Good (+3) opposition.
 If someone tried to force you into the acid, they’d attack you with Physique and, if they succeeded, add Weapon:2.

 Finally, some blocks can be used as cover or as armor.
 This is situational—for some blocks, it simply won’t make sense.
-You can’t hide behind a <em class="aspect">Vat of Acid</em>, and a <em class="aspect">Chain Link Fence</em> won’t stop a bullet.
-But that <em class="aspect">Chain Link Fence</em> <em>is</em> effective protection against a baseball bat, probably preventing the attack altogether.
-And if the evil wizard is hiding behind the <em class="aspect">Animate Statue</em>, it might soak up some damage.
+You can’t hide behind a <em class="aspect">Vat of Acid_, and a <em class="aspect">Chain Link Fence_ won’t stop a bullet.
+But that <em class="aspect">Chain Link Fence_ _is_ effective protection against a baseball bat, probably preventing the attack altogether.
+And if the evil wizard is hiding behind the <em class="aspect">Animate Statue_, it might soak up some damage.

 When someone’s using a block as cover, decide whether it mitigates or negates the attack.
 If it negates it, the attack simply isn’t possible.
 If it mitigates it, the defender gets an Armor rating equal to half the block’s skill rating (rounded down, minimum 1).
-So, if the evil wizard used the <em class="aspect">Animate Statue</em> as cover, he’d get Armor:2.
+So, if the evil wizard used the <em class="aspect">Animate Statue_ as cover, he’d get Armor:2.

 #### Using Blocks